robocanes/fourier_actuator_sdk/doc/EN/fourier_actuator_sdk_python_api.md

     1. Use the `broadcast_func_with_filter` function to discover FSA actuators on the network and filter by actuator type.

     2. Use the `set_subscribe` function to set subscribe configuration parameters for each Actuator.
-For specific configuration content, see [cfg\_dict](https://alidocs.dingtalk.com/i/nodes/Gl6Pm2Db8DNkPm7pF4yMnRBaVxLq0Ee4?utm_scene=person_space&iframeQuery=anchorId%3Duu_m2u173uwrjf4npd00qa)

     3. Check if sending is enabled.
 If sending is enabled, loop to receive position, velocity, current, torque and other data information sent by the actuator.